dgarijo/Widoco/README.md

 `-doNotDisplaySerializations`: The serializations of the ontology will not be displayed.

 `-excludeIntroduction`: Skip the introduction section in the documentation.

+`-excludeProvenance`: Do not add the link "Provenance of this page" in the metadata header section

 `-getOntologyMetadata`: Extract ontology metadata from the given ontology